probmods/dippl/chapters/02-webppl.md

 - *ArrayExpression* - e.g. `[1, 2, 3]`
 - *MemberExpression* - e.g. `Math.log`
 - *BinaryExpression* - e.g. `3 + 4`
+- *LogicalExpression* - e.g. `true || false`
 - *UnaryExpression* - e.g. `-5`
 - *ObjectExpression* - e.g. `{a: 1, b: 2}` (currently object properties cannot be functions)

-Note that there are no *AssignmentExpression*s or looping constructs.
+Note that there are no *AssignmentExpression*s or looping constructs (e.g., `for`, `while`, `do`).
 This is because a purely functional language is much easier to transform into Continuation Passing Style (CPS), which the WebPPL implementation uses to implement inference algorithms such as Enumeration and Particle Filtering.
 While these restrictions mean that common Javascript programming patterns aren't possible, this subset is still universal, because we allow recursive and higher-order functions.
-It encourages a functional style, similar to Haskel or LISP, that is pretty easy to use (once you get use to thinking functionally!).
+It encourages a functional style, similar to Haskell or LISP, that is pretty easy to use (once you get used to thinking functionally!).

 Here is a (very boring) program that uses most of the syntax we have available: